Sara-Strasner-401-advanced-javascript/learning-journal/computer-setup.md

 - *Relative path* is a file or directory location relative to where we currently are in the file system.
 - *Absolute path* is a file or directory location in relation to the root of the file system.

+For more information about using a Terminal, see [Ryan's Tutorials](https://ryanstutorials.net/linuxtutorial/).